Keenegan/kinesis-tools-rust/readme.md

-# Kinesis-tools-rust
+# kinesis-tools-rust

-This project allow to read an AWS Kinesis stream
+This project allows you to interact with AWS Kinesis stream

 ## Run Locally